NCIS season 14: Development

 NCIS was renewed for seasons fourteen and fifteen on February 29, 2016.
 During production of this season, NCIS showrunner Gary Glasberg died on September 28, 2016.
-In November 2016, it was reported that executive producer George Schenck and Frank Cardea, would succeed Gary Glasberg as co-showrunner for season fourteen.
+In November 2016, it was reported that executive producers George Schenck and Frank Cardea, would succeed Glasberg as co-showrunners for season fourteen.

 Casting

 On April 4, 2016, Duane Henry, appeared as MI6 Officer Clayton Reeves in the final two episodes of thirteen season.
 Henry was promoted to series regular for season fourteen.
 Wilmer Valderrama joined the cast as Nicholas Torres on June 16, 2016, along with Jennifer Esposito as Alex Quinn on July 11, 2016.
 On June 9, 2017 (after the airing of the fourteenth-season finale), Deadline Hollywood and TV Guide reported that Jennifer Esposito would not return for season fifteen.